jlb10333/longinus/README.md

 + Weapon (P)
   + Destructible blocks
   + Areas with enemies
+- Weapon (L)
+  - High gravity sections where you have to hit a target across a gap with a projectile and everything except the laser can't make it far enough
 + Boost
   + Gravity sources
     + Gravity walls you have to boost through